 Home Remedies for Sunburned Lips

-- Chilled green tea bags and cucumbers, which have antioxidant and anti-inflammatory properties and can cool the area.
+- Apply chilled green tea bags or sliced cucumbers; both have antioxidant and anti-inflammatory properties

 How to Prevent Lips From Getting Sunburned